Mustafa İnan (footballer)

-Mustafa İnan (born 24 January 2000) is a Turkish professional footballer who plays as a midfielder for 24 Erzincanspor.
+Mustafa İnan (born 24 January 2000) is a Turkish professional footballer who plays as a midfielder for Manisa.

-Professional career
+Club career

 Mustafa joined Antalyaspor in 2012 after shining in a local school tournament, and signed his first contract with them in 2017.
-Mustafa made his professional debut for Antalyaspor in a 3-1 Turkish Cup loss to Kayserispor on 27 December 2017, at the age of 17.
+Mustafa made his professional debut for Antalyaspor in a 3–1 Turkish Cup loss to Kayserispor on 27 December 2017, at the age of 17.

 International career

 Mustafa was called up to the Turkey national under-18 football team in November 2017, but did not make an appearance at that time.